ThomasWilshaw/olive/architecture.md

 ### /ts
 Translation code.
-At time of writing this just includes en_US but there are various community submitted translatiopns in the pipeline.
+At time of writing this just includes en_US but there are various community submitted translations in the pipeline.
 Contributions are welcome.

 ### /ui
 Contains SVGs and other graphics used in Olive's UI as well as the Qt code they require.